molgenis/VaSeBuilder/docs/output_formats.md

 VaSeBuilder runs output several output files containing the essential data about the run.
 Some files are only outputted when running specific modes.

 ### Donor alignment files
 A list of paths to donor alignment (BAM/CRAM) files used in building the variant contexts.

 ### Donor variant files
 A list of paths to variant (VCF/BCF) files used in building the variant contexts.

 ### Log file
 Contains a log of steps and activities performed by VaSeBuilder.
 More info is added to the log when debug is activated.
+The log file contains four fields separated by a tab: Date and time, name of the logger (VaSe_Logger), log level, message.
+The first two lines of the log always display the issued command to run VaSeBuilder and the VaSeBuilder uuid and creation date and time A VaSeBuilder log file therefore follows the format:<br />

+YYYY-MM-DD &emsp;HH:MM:SS,SSS &emsp;INFO &emsp;python vase.py -c test.cfg<br />
+YYYY-MM-DD &emsp;HH:MM:SS,SSS &emsp;INFO &emsp;VaSeBuilder: {uuid} ; YYYY-MM-DD HH:MM:SS,SSS<br />
+YYYY-MM-DD &emsp;HH:MM:SS,SSS &emsp;INFO &emsp;Running VaSeBuilder in F-mode
+<br /><br />

 ### P-mode link file
-When VaSeBuilder is run in P-mode, an extra file is created consisting of three columns
+When VaSeBuilder is run in P-mode, an extra file is created consisting of three columns:

+_contextid_1 &emsp;/path/to/fastq_R1.fq &emsp;/path/to/fastq_R1.fq<br />
+contextid_2 &emsp;/path/to/fastq_R2.fq &emsp;/path/to/fastq_R2.fq_<br />

+Each line represents a variant context.
+The first line in the P-mode link file is the uuid of the VaSeBuilder.
+This is used to the variant context file and the fastq files for a certain P-mode run.<br /><br />

 ### Validation fastq files
 Validation fastq files are valid fastq based on the provided template fastq files with acceptor and donor reads exchanged based on the variant contexts.
+Currently (September 24th, 2019) donor reads are added at the end of the validation fastq files.<br /><br />

 ### Variant context file
 The variant context file is a tab separated file containing the essential data of the variant contexts in 13 columns.
-The context data is preceded by a header starting with a #.<br />
+The context data is preceded by a header starting with a #.
+The default output name for the variant context file is _varcon.txt_.<br /><br />

 <u>Variant context file columns:</u>
 * __ContextId:__ The identifier of the context (consists of the chromosome name and variant positions connected with